Earnings, resources stocks help European shares hold at 21-month highs

 * Results buoy Davide Campari, Nets

-LONDON, May 9 (Reuters) - A raft of well-received updates and a recovery in resources stocks helped European shares rebound on Tuesday from the previous session's slight losses, ending at fresh 21-month highs.
+LONDON, May 9 (Reuters) - A raft of well-received updates and a recovery in resources stocks helped European shares rebound on Tuesday from the previous session's slight losses, edging to 21-month highs.

-The pan-European STOXX 600 index rose 0.45 percent while France's CAC 40 index gained 0.3 percent, recouping some of its losses from Monday following centrist Emmanuel Macron's French presidential election victory.
+The pan-European STOXX 600 index was up 0.5 percent while France's CAC 40 index gained 0.4 percent, recouping some of its losses from Monday following centrist Emmanuel Macron's French presidential election victory.

-"Yesterday was almost a realisation that, OK, we've cleared one hurdle but it's not like it's plain sailing from here ...
-But today it's looking good - the weak euro vs. the dollar is helping the DAX," Mike van Dulken, head of research at Accendo Markets, said, referring to Germany's index, which rose 0.4 percent to a record high.
+"Yesterday was almost a realisation that, ok, we've cleared one hurdle but it's not like it's plain sailing from here ... but today it's looking good - the weak euro vs. the dollar is helping the DAX," Mike van Dulken, head of research at Accendo Markets, said, referring to Germany's index which was up 0.5 percent.

-Company results were in focus, with shares in Italy's David Campari jumping 4.4 percent after the spirits maker reported first-quarter earnings boosted by high-margin brands.
+Company results were in focus, with shares in Italy's David Campari jumping nearly 8 percent after the spirits maker reported first-quarter earnings boosted by high-margin brands.

 More than halfway into the first-quarter results season, earnings for European firms have been strong overall, with major euro zone blue chip firms seeing average earnings growth of around 20 percent, according to Thomson Reuters I/B/E/S data.